martinwake/vale-gov-style/README.md

 - It doesn’t include all the rules from the A-Z style guide.
 Some entries are general discussions like “Abbreviations” which are difficult to automate; others are just too discursive.
 It turns out that nearly 70% of the rules in the style guide are to do with capitalisation or hyphenation, so I’ve focused on those.

 ## What is in this repository
+This repository contains a single zip file `gov-uk.zip`, which includes the following rules:

+- Avoid.yml
+- Hyphens-spacing.yml
+- Lower-case.yml
+- Upper-case.yml

+## Acknowlegments
-I found out about Vale from [this project](https://github.com/sabrinaharris/linting-prototype).
+After going round in circles for a long time with various tools I found out about Vale from a talk given by @sabrinaharris about [this project](https://github.com/sabrinaharris/linting-prototype), which uses Vale to lint technical documentation.